Zablon Simintov: Later life

 Simintov lived at the Kabul synagogue alongside Ishaq Levin, who was thought to be the only other Jew remaining in Afghanistan, until the latter's death on 26 January 2005 at around 80 years of age.
 The story of Simintov and Levin as the supposed only remaining Jews in Afghanistan served as the basis for a British play, as well as the Belgian-French documentary Cabal in Kabul.
 Simintov deprecated Levin in an interview with British journalist Martin Fletcher; while Levin had initially welcomed Simintov into Kabul's synagogue following the latter's return from Turkmenistan in 1998, the two grew to greatly dislike each other due to personal feuds and religious disagreements.

 In an interview with the Jewish American magazine Tablet, Simintov highlighted the difficulties of being the isolated and only remaining practitioner of Judaism in Afghanistan.
-He had to obtain special permission from the nearest rabbi in Tashkent, Uzbekistan, to slaughter his own livestock for meat in accordance with Jewish dietary laws, as this can normally be done only by a specially-trained Jewish butcher.
+He had to obtain special permission from the nearest rabbi in Tashkent, Uzbekistan, to slaughter his own livestock for meat in accordance with Jewish dietary laws, as this can normally be done only by a specially trained Jewish butcher.
 Simintov received regular shipments of special kosher supplies on Passover from Afghan Jews living in New York.
 He has stated that he wore his kippah only in private and was hesitant to allow visitors into the synagogue in Kabul that he had been maintaining.

 Simintov lived alone in a small synagogue room and received donations from Jewish groups abroad, as well as from sympathetic Muslim locals.
 His wife, from whom he is estranged, and his two daughters reside in Israel.
 When asked during an interview whether he would also emigrate to Israel and join his family, Simintov retorted, "Go to Israel?
 What business do I have there?
 Why should I leave?"
-In a 2007 video interview with Al Jazeera, Simintov suggested that he may be interested in moving to Israel to join his two daughters.
+In a 2007 video interview with Al Jazeera, Simintov suggested that he might be interested in moving to Israel to join his two daughters.
 However, he again expressed reluctance to leave in a 2019 interview, stating: "I don't speak Hebrew.
 I am an Afghan."
 Simintov has also said that he knows former Afghan President Ashraf Ghani personally.

 In November 2013, Simintov announced that he would close his kebab restaurant in March 2014 due to declining business after the reduction of American and NATO forces in Afghanistan.